ADolbyB/sdr-beamforming/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL v3 License - see the [LICENSE.md](https://github.com/ADolbyB/sdr-beamforming/blob/main/LICENSE.md) file for details.

 **Academic Integrity Notice:** This repository represents completed coursework.
 If you're currently enrolled in a similar course, please use this as reference material only and adhere to your institution's academic honesty policies.